rylanharper/nitrogen-docs/guide/shopify-setup.md

 This guide will walk you through the required steps on how to configure your Shopify store to work with Nitrogen.
 This setup process will take approximately 10-15 minutes.

-> Be sure to have a [Partner](https://www.shopify.com/partners) account, as it allows you to create unlimited development stores for testing and streamlines your storefront setup process — all without needing a paid Shopify plan.
+> Make sure to create a [Partner](https://www.shopify.com/partners) account, as it allows you to create unlimited development stores for testing and streamlines your storefront setup process — all without needing a paid Shopify plan!

-## API Permissions
+## Storefront API

 Once you have created a storefront, navigate to the [Shopify App Store](https://apps.shopify.com/) and download the [Headless](https://apps.shopify.com/headless) app.
-This will allow you to easily manage your API permissions and retrieve your Storefront API access token.
+This will allow you to easily manage your Shopify Storefront API permissions and retrieve your Storefront API access token.

-> [!IMPORTANT]
 > Make sure all `unauthenticated` Storefront API access permissions are enabled!

 ![Documentation image](/src/images/headless_app.png)

+## Admin API

+Optionally, if want to extend your Shopify store further by adding logic only found within the Admin API, you must create a custom Admin app by navigating to `Settings` → `Apps and Sales Channels` → `Develop Apps` → `Create an App`.
+From there, configure the required Admin API permissions for your storefront and retrieve your Admin API access token.

+## API Permissions

-After your Headless app is set up, you can add your store `.myshopify` domain, access token, and API version to your environment variables:
+After your apps are set up, you can add your store `.myshopify` domain, access tokens, and API version to your environment variables:

 ```ini
 # Shopify